whoim2/w-mini-cnc/README.md

 # w-mini-cnc
-simple home diy cnc, aluminium 6mm
+simple home diy cnc, aluminium 6mm or 8mm and 3d-printed parts

 in progress